DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture3.md

 ### Example
 ---
 ![alt text](assets\IMG141.PNG)

 ---

 ## Basis Risk
-We saw above that the contract price K is usually different to the spot price S of the underlying asset.
+We saw above that the contract price $K$ is usually different to the spot price S of the underlying asset.
 Our pricing equations, such as

 $$K=Se^{(r+s-q)T}$$

-for commodity futures, tell us that the diff erence between $K$ and $S$, which we call the basis, is due to the cost of carry $r + s − q$.
+for commodity futures, tell us that the difference between $K$ and $S$, which we call the basis, is due to the cost of carry $r + s − q$.
 - As the cost of carry changes over time, the basis changes, introducing basis risk: $K$ may not be perfectly correlated with $S$.

 **Remark**